Singapore Indoor Stadium: History

 Construction began on 1 January 1985, and it was built at a cost of S$90 million.
 The arena was designed by Japanese architect Kenzo Tange, and it has a cone shaped roof and a pillarless arena.
 It was completed on 1 March 1987 and officially opened to public on 1 July 1988.

 On 31 December 1989, Singapore Indoor Stadium was officially opened in an inaugural ceremony by the Prime Minister of Singapore, Lee Kuan Yew.

+On 7 March 2024, Minister for Culture, Community and Youth Edwin Tong revealed plans for a new indoor arena to replace the existing Indoor Stadium during an outline of the ministry’s spending plans.
+On 18 August, Prime Minister Lawrence Wong formally announced the new arena during the National Day rally.
+It is planned to have a capacity of 18,000.

 Capacity

-Due to its flexible stage configuration, the capacity of the stadium varies from 7,306 to 7,968 during concerts to 8,126–10,786 during sporting events.
-Its full seating capacity is around 12,000, and its full capacity is 15,000.
+Due to its flexible stage configuration, the capacity of the stadium varies 8,000–9,000 during concerts to 8,126–10,786 during sporting events.
+Its seating capacity is around 12,000, and its full capacity is 15,000.